3MAH/fedoo/docs/post-treatment.rst

 :py:meth:`fedoo.Problem.add_output` method.
 This create a :py:class:`MultiFrameDataSet` object associated to the problem.
-Once the required outputs are defined for a problem, the :py:meth:`fedoo.Problem.save_results` method allow to save the results at a given iteration into the :py:class:`MultiFrameDataSet`.
-In particular, for non linear problems solved using :py:meth:`Problem.nlsolve`, results are automatically saved at certain iteration dependending on the choosen parameters.
+Once the required outputs are defined for a problem, the :py:meth:`fedoo.Problem.save_results` method allow to save the results at a given iteration on disk using the choosent file format.
+The :py:class:`MultiFrameDataSet` keep the saved file in memory (in the MultiFrameDataSet.list_data attribute) and can read the results for each of the saved iteration.
+For non linear problems solved using :py:meth:`Problem.nlsolve`, results are automatically saved at certain iteration dependending on the choosen parameters.

 Class DataSet